Ellard24/Unity2D-Zelda/README.md

 # CS 419 Electric Slide Unity Project

+## Quick Note
+Check the PDF for a detailed description of how the project was put together from start to finish.

 ## I. Setup Instructions

 **You should only have to do this part once.**